mushanshitiancai/vscode-paste-image/README.md

 blog/source/img     (images)
 ```

 I want to save all image in `blog/source/img`, and insert image url to article.
-And hexo will generate `blog/source/` as the website root, so the image url shoud be like `/img/xxx.png`.
+And hexo will generate `blog/source/` as the website root, so the image url should be like `/img/xxx.png`.
 So I can config pasteImage in `blog/.vscode/setting.json` like this:

 ```
 "pasteImage.path": "${projectRoot}/source/img",